smussenden/data-journalism-19-spring/sessions/05/05-Homework-Assigned/A-excel-assignment-3.md

 ## Data Cleaning and Extra Credit(!)
 The data was scraped, cleaned and summarized by your professor from these Maryland Board of Elections pages: [2016](http://elections.maryland.gov/elections/2016/results/general/gen_detail_results_2016_4_BOT001-.html), [2012](http://elections.maryland.gov/elections/2012/results/general/gen_detail_results_2012_4_BOT001-.html).

 If you have time, I would highly recommend trying to build your own spreadsheets from this raw data, instead of using mine, by copying and pasting these tables into Excel, deleting columns and rows as needed, and adding all of the "other/write-in" votes into one column.
-In fact, I will give you an additional 20 percentage points on your assignment if you a) tell me you built your own and b) show evidence of your process in a spreadsheet.
+In fact, I will give you double points for this assignment if you a) tell me you built your own and b) show evidence of your process in a spreadsheet.

 Welcome to data journalism!
+A lot of the work of data journalism, as we'll see later in class, involves preparing data before we can analyze it.

 ## Set up the sheet.